 Leveraging Language: Exploring Frameworks and Models

 As the old saying goes, “it’s not what you say but how you say it that counts.”
-In this part of the workshop, we will learn a practice a range of language models: LLC feedback, RAP, 3F + EC + Yes, and others.
+In this part of the workshop, we will practice a range of language models: LLC feedback, RAP, 3F + EC + Yes, and others.
 Participants will then identify how and where they can apply those frameworks back on the job.

 The Right Type: On-Brand Email